Guidelines for Speaking Presentations

 Guidelines for Abstracts

-The deadline for all abstracts is Sunday, March 5, 2017.
+The deadline for all abstract submissions is Friday, March 30, 2018.

 Disciplinary categories in which the paper will be presented: Biology, chemistry, computer science, economics/business, humanities, mathematics, physics, psychology, sociology/anthropology.